-The PCIe slot can be unlocked by either pressing the latch button on the side or by pressing latch lever down, depending upon the type of clip your PCIe slot has.
-We will discuss below in detail how to unlock the PCIe slot clip.
+The PCIe slot can be unlocked by either pressing the latch button on the side or by pressing the latch lever down, depending upon the type of clip your PCIe slot has.
+We’ll talk about the PCIe slot clip below.

-It is worth nothing that not all PCIe slots have the clips, aka latch or locks.
-These are generally found only on the large x16 slots which are designed to hold larger and heavier expansion cards like a graphics card.
+It is worth noting that not all PCIe slots have clips, aka latches or locks.
+These are generally found only on the large x16 slots, designed to hold larger and heavier expansion cards like graphics cards.

-If you are removing the installed card on this slot, you will need to know how to unlock the clip carefully as brute forcing your way through and pulling the card out can easily damage the slot, the motherboard, or the installed card.
+If you remove the installed card on this slot, you must know how to unlock the clip carefully, as brute-forcing and pulling the card out can easily damage the slot, the motherboard, or the installed card.

 Some users have broken the clip.
 Usually, this won’t damage the slot.
-But you will need to screw in the card to an appropriate bracket to keep it firm.
+But you must screw in the card to an appropriate bracket to keep it firm.

 There can be different types of clips.
-Some have an unlocking button on the side, whereas, other have a lever like unlocking mechanism.
+Some have an unlocking button on the side, whereas others have a lever-like unlocking mechanism.

-The following motherboard has a PCIe clip with an unlocking mechanism on the side.
+The following motherboard has a PCIe clip with an unlocking mechanism.

-In any case, the purpose of the clip is to keep the card securely fitted inside the slot and offer some protection against movements that can cause damages to the slot or the card itself.
+In any case, the purpose of the clip is to keep the card securely fitted inside the slot and offer protection against movements that can cause damage to the slot or the card itself.

-Since graphics cards tend to be very heavy, they have the tendency to slip out of the slot if they are not harnessed properly within the PCIe slot.
+Since graphics cards are cumbersome, they slip out of the slot if not appropriately harnessed within the PCIe slot.

-This is particularly an issue on a average PC because a motherboard is not laid flat inside the case.
-Instead, the case is lifted to a 90 degrees and hence a heavy card like a GPU can slip out if not secured in place.
+This is particularly an issue on an average PC because a motherboard needs to be laid flat inside the case.
+Instead, the point is lifted to 90 degrees; hence, a heavy card like a GPU can slip out if not secured.

 Also Read: How to Add More PCIe Slots?